Steve-Calvert.co.uk

 The fat man is one strange cookie, and no mistake.
 Jack has a hunch about him and follows the big guy to a gambling den, where something nasty awaits him in room sixteen.

-More From The Weird Circle Other Radio Shows
+More Stories from the Weird Circle All Radio Shows